TV Cidade Fortaleza

-TV Cidade (channel 8) is a television station in Fortaleza, Ceará, Brazil, affiliated with RecordTV and owned by Grupo Cidade de Comunicação..
+TV Cidade (channel 8) is a television station in Fortaleza, Ceará, Brazil, serving as an affiliate of the Record television network for the entire state, owned by locally based Grupo Cidade de Comunicação as its sole television broadcasting property.

 History

 On August 30, 1978, TV Cidade first went on the air as TV Uirapuru, which broadcast on channel 8.
 In December the same year, businessman Miguel Dias de Sousa acquired 50% of the station, purchasing the rest in March 1979.

 TV Uirapuru changed its name to TV Cidade de Fortaleza in June 1981.
 The station was affiliated with Rede Bandeirantes, with all programming originating from São Paulo.

 In 1982, the station also began broadcasting TVS' programs.
 From Monday to Saturday, Rede Bandeirantes programming was scheduled, with Sunday being reserved for the Programa Sílvio Santos (Silvio Santos Show).

 In 1987, the station replaced its Rede Bandeirantes affiliation with that of SBT; during this period, the station was known for producing police programs, leading to high ratings within Ceará.

 The station's chairman, Miguel Dias, announced in 1998 that TV Cidade would become an affiliate of Rede Record, which was expanding its coverage to all of Brazil at the time.